MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-start-partner-center-id.md

 ms.localizationpriority: medium
 ---

-# Getting started with Partner Center, for ID\@Xbox Managed Partners
+# Partner Center setup, for Managed Partners

 High-level steps, all the way from joining the ID@Xbox Managed Partners program, through releasing your game.